wasabee-project/Squirrel/README.md

-CrystalWizard will fill this in....

-Step 1:
+# Wasabee Skins

+## Dependencies
+You need to install nodes/npm and download/clone this repository

     npm install

-Step 2:
+## Configuration

-edit the following files:
+Edit the following files:

-plugin.config.json -- only the name and url need to be changed, and maybe the version src/code/static.js -- if you need to adjust any file names, do it here src/code/css/main.css -- the CSS file src/code/images/ -- these are the image files available for you to change src/code/strings.json -- the langauge pack for the skin
+ - `plugin.config.json`: only the name and url need to be changed, and maybe the version

-Step 3:
+ - `src/code/static.js`: to specify the css to load, custom strings, layer colors...
+ - `src/code/css/`: prefer adding css inside this folder
+ - `src/code/images/`: place to put images you use inside CSS
+ - `src/code/strings/`: place to put language packs for the skin

+## Build
     npx gulp

-Step 4:
-install, test, go back to step 2... repeat until perfect
+## Install

+The skin is in `release/prod/SKIN-wasabee-skin.user.js`.